futurewei-cloud/chogori-platform/docs/TXN.md

 The read operations are annotated with an MTR.
 The timestamp in this MTR is used as the snapshot version(SV) for MVCC snapshot read purposes.
 The reads are standard MVCC reads i.e. the returned value is the latest value such that `result.ts <= request.MTR.TimeStamp`.

 #### Read Cache
 In order to achieve SerializableSI, we maintain a read key cache.
-This cache is maintained locally at each node/partition.
+This cache is maintained in memory at each node/partition.
 When we receive a read request, we call the cache PUT(K, SV) api to remember that key K was read at snapshot version SV.
 - The implementation of the read key cache is an interval tree.
 We require an interval tree to also remember key range reads.
 - The cache is consulted at write time to determine if a write should be aborted.
 The reason we need to do this is that if we try to write an item with timestamp <= lastSVTimeTheKeyWasRead, then we are breaking a promise to whoever read the item - they saw some item version when they read at their snapshot time, and now we're trying to insert a newer version into their snapshot.
 This write should therefore be aborted.
 - Entries are removed from the cache in an LRU fashion.
 We maintain a minSVTimestamp watermark for the cache, which tells us how old is the oldest entry in the cache.
 Any write before this timestamp (for any key) is aborted as we assume there may have been a read for it.